LIS561/syllabi/presentations/Graphs2Predicates.md

 - $Rx$ means "x is a professor."
 - $Cx$ means "x is a course."
 - $Nx$ means "x is a section."
+- $Oxy$ means "x is a section of y."
 - $Exy$ means "x is enrolled in y."
 - $Ixy$ means "x is instructor for y."
 - $Txy$ means "x is taking y."